-Rena is co-founder of Pause, inspiring individuals and business leaders to live more present, compassionate and fulfilling lives.
-She brings 11 years of personal practice, a degree in business, and professional training through the Mindfulness Centers at Brown University School of Public Health and UMASS Medical School to her work as a mindfulness coach.
+Rena is cofounder of Pause Meditation® and a qualified Mindfulness-Based Stress Reduction instructor with over fourteen years of meditation experience.
+She brings a degree in business, health coaching, and professional training through the Mindfulness Centers at Brown University School of Public Health and UMASS Medical School to her work as a mindfulness coach.

-Rena currently teaches weekly classes and workshops at the Pause studio, works as a Mindset Instructor at Nike, and facilitates workplace mindfulness trainings for organizations.
+Rena currently guides classes and workshops for the Pause studio based in Portland, Oregon, works as a Mindset Instructor at Nike World Headquarters, and facilitates workplace mindfulness trainings for organizations.
 She is humbled to be a part of the modern mindfulness movement and finds great hope in sharing this journey with others.

 Sam is a health & life coach and mindfulness & meditation instructor guiding individuals and groups toward lasting behavior change and a life of health, happiness, ease and simplicity.
 Sam combines mindfulness techniques with habit building and ancestral health principles to help people find their own version of well-being in our modern, chaotic world.